Loading…

 Sara Sutton is the Agriculture Department Chair, Perkins Co-Coordinator, and faculty member at Fort Scott Community College in Fort Scott, Kansas.
 A proud graduate of Fort Scott Community College, she earned her bachelor’s degree in Agriculture from Kansas State University, a master’s...
 Read More →

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 Mt.
 Sopris B

-9:45am PDT
+9:45am MDT

-Building Middle School CTE Pipelines That Convert Students into Programs of Study
+Building Middle School CTE Pipelines That Convert Students Into Programs of Study

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 This session with highlights strategies for turning middle school CTE exploration into high school enrollment through intentional recruitment, career development experiences, equitable student supports, and student voice.
 Designed for CTE leaders, administrators, counselors, and educators, participants will examine real district examples and learn how to build vertically aligned pipelines that increase access and program participation.